-When Florida and Louisiana were hit by hurricane Katrina, the youngest millennials were nine, and the oldest 24.
+When hurricane Katrina hit Florida and Louisiana, the youngest millennials were nine and the oldest 24.
 For them, it was a formative experience.
-When you watch such a tragedy unfold on television as a youngster, it forever affects your sense of safety and security.
+Watching such a tragedy unfold on television as a youngster forever affects your sense of safety and security.

 A childhood marked by gun violence

 Millennials lived through the horror of Columbine (1999), Virginia Tech (2007), and Sandy Hook (2012).
-These shootings meant that for millennials, school was no longer a safe place to be.
-Many millennials have memories of active-shooter drills that were frightening and upsetting for them.
+These shootings meant that for millennials, a school was no longer a safe place to be.
+Many millennials have memories of active shooter drills that were frightening and upsetting for them.

-These massacres and others also shone a light on neglected mental health issues, bullying and sparked renewed discourse on the issue of gun laws.
+These massacres and others shed light on neglected mental health issues and bullying and sparked renewed discourse on gun laws.

 Most entrepreneurial generation

-Everything can be rented now, accommodation (Airbnb), transport (Uber and Lyft), and luxury goods (Rent the Runway) to mention a few.
+One can rent everything now, accommodation (Airbnb), transport (Uber and Lyft), and luxury goods (Rent the Runway), to mention a few.

 Malala Yousafzai (July 12, 1997)

-Kim Jong Un, the supreme leader of the Democratic People's Republic of Korea is a controversial millennial, to say the least.
-He has ordered the execution of many of his own family members and continues to threaten the world with nuclear attacks.
+Kim Jong-un, the supreme leader of the Democratic People's Republic of Korea, is a controversial millennial.
+He has ordered the execution of many of his family members and threatens the world with nuclear attacks.

 Mark Zuckerberg (May 14, 1984)

 Zuckerberg is the founder of Facebook, the internet social media giant.
-He has declared that he wants to change the world and together with his wife has pledged to use most of their wealth to "advance human potential and promote equality for all children in the next generation."
+He has declared that he wants to change the world.
+Together with his wife, he has pledged to use most of their wealth to "advance human potential and promote equality for all children in the next generation."

-This is a vast and diverse cohort that can’t be summarized in a short article.
+It is a vast and diverse cohort that one can't summarize in a short article.
 Generation Y continues to change the workplace, transform families, shape online shopping, and change the world through influential global startups like Airbnb, Uber, and Facebook.
 Scores of young millennial entrepreneurs are disrupting industries and creating new ways of doing things.